morningred88/AWS/EC2_SysOps/EC2_SysOps_notes.md

 [AWS documentation> Amazon EC2>Instance volume limits](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/volume_limits.html)

 ## EC2 Instance Type deep dive

+### Main instance type

+* R: For RAM - Good for in-memory cache
+* C: For CPU or computer - compute/databases
+* M: think Middle or middle - general/web app
+* I: For I/O (instance storage) - databases
+* G: For GPU - video rendering/machine learning

-**How to accumulate CPU Credit for burstable T2 and T3 instances?**
+### How to accumulate CPU Credit for burstable T2 and T3 instances?

 T type instance are burstable instance.
 Burst means a boost of power.
 If the machine burst, it utilize "burst credit".
 The burst credit can be monitored in CloudWatch: